treasure-data/uid2/README.md

 If an existing DII source is removed then it will no longer be collected going forward, but the existing DII ↔︎ UID2 mappings from that source will NOT be deleted by the WF.
 They can be manually selected and deleted per the ttd_uid2_ids.src_db and ttd_uid2_ids.src_tbl columns.

-### Workflow Code
-Please contact Treasure Data Solution Engineering for details.

 ## Workflow Installation

+### Where to Install
+This code should be run immediately after ID Unification and the Output Table `ttd_uid2_ids` should be added as a behavior table to the Parent Segment.

+### Setup
-The UID2 Coverter Workflow is grouped into two main sections that need to be configured before running the workflow:
+The UID2 Converter Workflow is grouped into two main sections that need to be configured before running the workflow:

 1. Secrets: Secret keys that need to be configured in the Project-level “Secrets” tab
-2. Configuration: Two YML Files used to configure 1) top-level parameters and 2) TD Tables and columns containing DII for Export to UID2 Service Operator
+2. Configuration: Two YML Files are used to configure 1) top-level parameters and 2) TD Tables and columns containing DII for Export to UID2 Service Operator

 ### Secrets
 | Secrets | README |